 What are bad alternatives to fruit juice?

-Avoid cordial, sports drinks, energy drinks, and artificially sweetened drinks.
+Avoid cordial, soft drinks, sports drinks, energy drinks, and artificially sweetened drinks.
 These can be bad for weight loss, might increase our appetite, rot our teeth, and more.

 What are good alternatives to fruit juice?